Home Pregnancy Test (cont.)

 - Keep good records of your testing.

-- When in doubt, contact your health care provider: All tests can give false results (meaning the test indicates you are pregnant but you may not be, or the test says you are not pregnant and you are).
+- When in doubt, contact your doctor: All tests can give false results (meaning the test indicates you are pregnant when you may not be, or the test says you are not pregnant when you are).
 You should see your doctor if you believe your test results are wrong or to confirm the result.